edgio-docs/edgio-docs/guides/connectors.md

 # Connectors

 Connector packages help build and run your app within the XDN.
 When you run `xdn init`, the XDN CLI detects the framework used by your app and installs the corresponding connector package.
 For example, if you use Next.js, `@xdn/next` will be installed.
-If no connector package exists for the application framework that you use, you can still deploy to the XDN by implementing the connector interface directly in your app.
+If no connector package exists for the framework that you use, you can still deploy to the XDN by implementing the connector interface directly in your app.

 ## Writing a connector

-An XDN connector consists of four entrypoints:
+An XDN connector consists of four entry points:

 - `init.js` - Called when the user runs `xdn init`, adding resources to the project necessary for deploying on the XDN.
 May also modify existing files with the project.
 - `dev.js` - Called when the user runs `xdn dev` to run their app in development mode.